Automotive Mileposts

 The 8.2 Litre Debut

 A Cadillac with 550-ft. lbs. of torque?
 Yes, it's true.
 Imagine the surprised look on the faces of high performance addicts in their 1970 Corvettes—complete with the $3,000 LS7 454 CID 460 horsepower Tri-Power Engine setup—when the light turns green and that huge Cadillac sitting next to them burns rubber from the front wheels!
 While most Eldorado drivers don't behave this way, it has certainly occurred over the years.
 It's an unusual feeling driving these cars; they don't behave the way you would expect an automobile of this magnitude to behave.
 They hold the corners like they were on rails; they accelerate rapidly enough to scare you if you hold the pedal down too long.
-The variable-ratio power steering was precise, the standard automatic level control kept everything on an even keel, regardless of load.
+The variable-ratio power steering was precise, and the standard automatic level control kept everything on an even keel, regardless of load.
 Cars this size aren't supposed to handle this way—smaller performance cars are designed for this.
 Cadillacs are meant to isolate their occupants in comfy quiet, with no indication that anything else is going on outside.
+Right?
+Well, maybe, but this Cadillac certainly wasn't typical if that was the case.

-1970 was the fourth and last year of the body style that was introduced in 1967.
-Face-lifts each year managed to keep the styling fresh, but change was certainly needed for 1971.
-The body style Cadillac would introduce for 1971 would have to carry the Eldorado through the 1978 model year, as government mandated safety and emissions requirements would eat up a large percentage of the money that would have previously been used for styling.
+1970 was the fourth and last year of the first generation body style that was introduced in 1967 and ran very successfully through 1970.
+Face-lifts each year managed to keep the styling fresh, but change was certainly needed for 1971, as cars in the personal luxury field were normally expected to change their appearance every few years to keep up with current styling trends.
+The body style Cadillac would introduce for 1971 would basically have to carry the Eldorado through the 1978 model year, as government mandated safety and emissions requirements would eat up a large percentage of the money that would have previously been used for styling changes.
 The Eldorados that followed the 1970 models would be glamorous in their own way, but never again would they exhibit the crisp lines and sleek styling of the 1967-1970 models.
+Even some Cadillac enthusiasts agree that quality slipped after 1970, and there are those who are normally considered dedicated Cadillac fans, but they're not fans of the Eldorados that came after 1970.

 "" ""